WebStandardsFuture/standards-of-behavior/README.md

     * Don’t assume, ask for confirmation instead
     * Take actions that are constructive, and move towards consensus when possible

-*In particular, we on the Chrome team will enforce these expectations for our own team members, and Chrome team members will be encouraged to exit discussions that persistently fail to adhere to these expectations.
+>*In particular, we on the Chrome team will enforce these expectations for our own team members, and Chrome team members will be encouraged to exit discussions that persistently fail to adhere to these expectations.
 If violations persistently fail to be corrected, we will cease participation in the discussions until they are corrected.*

 In short, we want to have more professional, respectful and inclusive discussions.
 Codes of conduct have not been consistently applied, and we should all expect them to be - we all have a responsibility to ensure safe, respectful venues.
-If any behaviors do not meet these standards, we plan to call them out.
-If Googlers are failing to live up to these goals, we will provide support to correct that.
+If any behaviors do not meet these standards, we plan to call them out, and we expect to be asked to improve in turn if we fail to live up to these standards.

+>*If Googlers are failing to live up to these goals, we will provide support to correct that.
 We want to hear about it and make it better.
-For both of these purposes, we have established an external alias to ask for help: the web standards team ombuds ([web-standards-ombuds@google.com](mailto:web-standards-ombuds@google.com)).
+For both of these purposes, we have established an external alias to ask for help: the web standards team ombuds ([web-standards-ombuds@google.com](mailto:web-standards-ombuds@google.com)). *

 ## Details